 Raw water samples

 All experiments were performed using water from the Glomma River obtained from a feed pipe at Nedre Romerike Water Treatment Plant in Strømmen, Norway.
 Raw water for the jar-tests was collected in May, August and November in 2013 and March 2014.
 The water was stored in plastic containers in a dark and cold room (4 ºC) for no longer than one month.
 The pilot experiments used water collected in May 2015.
-This water was stored in a 30 m3 underground outdoor tank, equipped with a submersible recirculating pump.
-During storage for seven months, the water temperature ranged between 5–15 ºC.
+This water was stored in a 30 m3 underground stainless steel tank, equipped with a submersible recirculating pump.
+During storage for seven months, water temperature ranged between 5-15°C. The tank was equipped with a submersible recirculating pump.
 Both bench and pilot experiments were preceded by repeated measurements of turbidity, pH and colour to assure that the water quality remained stable upon storage.
 Raw water parameters exhibited only minor changes during storage, except for the last pilot-scale experiment (Run 4), for which considerable changes in pH, colour, and TOC parameters were registered.
 Raw water characteristics are given in Tables 1 and 2.

 Coagulants